mhbsiam/cafe/README.md

    ```bash
    conda env create -f conda.yaml
    ```
-   This will create a new environment called `cafe` and install all required packages.
+   This will automatically create a new environment called `cafe` and install all required packages.

 4. **Activate the Conda environment**
    Type: